Biography

 music

 Stabat Mater by G.B.
-Pergolesi performed on March 26, 2025 (starts at 22:20).
+Pergolesi (starts at 22:20).
 Nicole Heinen, soprano, Katherine Davydova, conductor, Phil Sparks, organ, and the LPO String Ensemble.
 For audio of specific excerpts, scroll down to the “audio” section.

 “Back to Before” from the musical Ragtime.